Christianization of Iceland: Pressure from Kings of Norway

 When Olaf Tryggvason ascended the throne of Norway, the effort to Christianize Iceland intensified.
 King Olaf sent an Icelander named Stefnir Thorgilsson back to his homeland to convert his fellow countrymen.
 Stefnir violently destroyed sanctuaries and images of the heathen gods – this made him so unpopular that he was eventually declared an outlaw.
 After Stefnir's failure, Olaf sent a priest named Thangbrand.
 Thangbrand was an experienced missionary, having proselytized in Norway and the Faroe Islands.
 His mission in Iceland from c.
-997–999 was only partly successful.
+997–999 CE was only partly successful.
 He managed to convert several prominent Icelandic chieftains, but killed two or three men in the process.
-Thangbrand returned to Norway in 999 and reported his failure to King Olaf, who immediately adopted a more aggressive stance towards the Icelanders.
+Thangbrand returned to Norway in 999 CE and reported his failure to King Olaf, who immediately adopted a more aggressive stance towards the Icelanders.
 He refused Icelandic seafarers access to Norwegian ports and took as hostages several Icelanders then dwelling in Norway.
 This cut off all trade between Iceland and its main trading partner.
 Some of the hostages taken by King Olaf were the sons of prominent Icelandic chieftains, whom he threatened to kill unless the Icelanders accepted Christianity.

-In the 11th century, three Armenian bishops, Peter, Abraham and Stephen are recorded by Icelandic sources as Christian missionaries in Iceland.
-Their presence has been explained in terms of the service of King Harald Hardrada of Norway (c.1047–1066) as a Varangian in Constantinople, where he had met Armenians serving in the Byzantine Imperial Army.
+In the 11th century CE, three Armenian bishops, Peter, Abraham and Stephen are recorded by Icelandic sources as Christian missionaries in Iceland.
+Their presence has been explained in terms of the service of King Harald Hardrada of Norway (c.1047–1066 CE) as a Varangian in Constantinople, where he had met Armenians serving in the Byzantine Imperial Army.

 The Icelandic Commonwealth's limited foreign policy consisted almost entirely of maintaining good relations with Norway.
 The Christians in Iceland used the King's pressure to step up efforts at conversion.
 The two rival religions soon divided the country and threatened civil war.